-General Education Core Requirements - 24-25 credits English Composition ENG 101 3 ENG 1XX Writing Elective (comp) CAP 1XX Computer Literacy Elective (cl) 3 COM 1XX Oral Communication Elective (comm) 3 3 PSY 112 Introduction to Psychology MATH 1XX 3 Math Elective Science Elective 3-4 SCI 1XX PHIL 105 Ethics Values and Cultural Competence in 3 Human Services Non-Human Service Core Requirements - 9 credits ASD 120 The College Experience OR 3 Elective Introduction to Sociology SOC 101 3 Lifespan Development PSY 212
+ENG 101 English Composition 3

+ENG 1XX Writing Elective (comp) 3

+CAP 1XX Computer Literacy Elective (cl) 3

+COM 1XX Oral Communication Elective (comm) 3

+PSY 112 Introduction to Psychology 3

+MATH 1XX Math Elective (MATH 125 or higher) 3

+SCI 1XX Physical or Natural Science Elective 3-4

+PHIL 105 Ethics Values and Cultural Competence in Human Services 3

+ASD 120 The College Experience OR

+Open Elective 3

+SOC 101 Introduction to Sociology 3

+PSY 212 Lifespan Development 3

-Human Services Major Core Requirements - 19 credits
+Human Services Major Core Requirements - 19 Credits

-Freshman Ye HSR 101 HSR 105 ear Introduction to Human Services Community Organization and Advocacy 3
+HSR 101 HSR 105 Introduction to Human Services Community Organization and Advocacy 3 3

-Sophomore \ ⁄ear
+Sophomore Year

-HSR 225 Interviewing, Intake and Information Management 3
+HSR 225 Interviewing, Intake and Information 3

+Management

 HSR 230 Introduction to Counseling 3

-HSR 325 Case Management: Principles and Practices 3
+HSR 325 Case Management: Principles and Practices s 3

 HSR 299 Human Service Internship 4

-Human Services Electives - 9 credits
+Human Services Electives - 9 Credits

 DIRECTED Electives 9

-Total Credits in Program
+Total Credits in the Program 61-62

-Bachelor of Science - Organizational Studies
+Bachelor of Science - Management and Leadership

-The Bachelor of Science in Organizational Studies is a comprehensive response for the high demand for organizational knowledge in employees who may seek career opportunities in government, corporate and non-profit entities.
+The Bachelor of Science in Management and Leadership is a comprehensive response for the high demand for organizational knowledge in employees who may seek career opportunities in government, corporate and nonprofit entities.
 Participants develop skills and knowledge that transcend organizations, whether private or public, service or manufacturer, corporate or non-profit, which helps develop competent personnel in any organization through the understanding of organizational structures and best practices for contemporary organizational success.
 Through the exploration of individual, group and organizational behaviors, students integrate knowledge of human action, communication and change in the organization.
 As participants in organizational life, students in this program develop the knowledge and competencies to become contributors to their organization's success.
 They may even exercise formal or informal leadership roles in their respective organizations and are thus well versed in contemporary organizational theories and practices to make their integration into an organization more effective.
 Participants may further seek to pursue administrative, supervisory or advanced roles within their organization.